Semprini/pyMDG/README.md

 Standard testing:
  > python -m unittest

-To generate code a sample recipie folder is provided:
+To generate code:
  > python mdg/generate.py <recipie folder>

+A sample recipie folder is provided in the github repo:
+ > python mdg/generate.py sample_recipie

 Or once installed into site-packages an executable is provided:
  > cd /my/recipie/folder